folukefalana/SQL/README.md

 ---
 ### Project Overview

-This project aims to access, manipulate, and analyze data stored in a company's databases.
-It will retrieve, filter, and transform data to gain insights and make informed decisions.
+This project aims to express some of the syntax in SQL (Structured Query Language)
 ---
 ### Data Analysis